 3. Break interior design conventions to encourage engaging physical activity inspired by playful entertainment.

 Pain Point: While traditional workplaces have been replaced by dynamic, stimulating environments, traditional residential interiors have not.
 Common preconception dictates sitting as the main activity most living spaces are designed around.

 As it currently exists FitNest is a design concept that will require extensive development and business casing before being brought to market.

-To establish FitNest as a key resource for creating an active home, I will write the The FitNest Interior Design Guide.
-The guide, is an instructional resource that illustrates how to incorporate FitNest Strategies into the design of a home’s interior.
+To establish FitNest as a key resource for creating an active home, I am also constructing The FitNest Interior Design Guide.
+The guide is an instructional resource that illustrates how to incorporate FitNest Strategies into the design of a home’s interior.
 By presenting architectural concepts, room by room solutions, and product recommendations it contextualizes both the FitNest strategies and product series.